chrisdolan/gametable/readme.txt

 Draw a straight line: Select the line tool and click drag to make a straight line.
 Hold shift while doing this to force it to be vertical or horizontal.

+Draw a box: Select the Box tool and click drag to define the box.

 Erase lines: Select the eraser tool and drag a rect.
 Lines will be erased inside that rect.

 Erase only lines of a specific color: Select the Color-Eraser tool, (The red eraser) and It will erase only lines of the current color.